jaynetics/js_regex/README.md

 [4] These are dropped without warning because they can be removed without affecting the matching behavior.

-[5] Not compatible with Safari.
-Regexps with this feature, transpiled for this target, will lead to JS errors in Safari because it [still doesn't support lookbehinds](https://bugs.webkit.org/show_bug.cgi?id=174931).

-[6] When targetting ES2018, \b and \B are replaced with a lookbehind/lookahead solution.
-For other targets, they are carried over as is, but generate a warning because they only recognize ASCII word chars in JavaScript (irrespective of the `u`-flag).
+[5] When targetting ES2018, \b and \B are replaced with a lookbehind/lookahead solution.
+For other targets, they are carried over as is, but generate a warning.
+They only recognize ASCII word chars in JavaScript, and neither the `u` nor the `v` flag makes them behave correctly.

 <a name='EX'></a>
 ## How it Works